OData/v3ProtocolDocument/OData.markdown

 There are two ways to set a value to NULL.
 The client may <ref>Update a Value</ref> to NULL.
 Alternatively the client MAY send a DELETE request with an empty message body to an edit URI for that value.

 The server SHOULD consider a DELETE request to a non-nullable value to be malformed.

+The same rules apply whether this is the value of a regular property or the value of a dynamic property.
+A missing dynamic property is defined to be the same as a dynamic property with value NULL.
+Therefore, all dynamical properties are implicitly nullable.

 On success, the server MUST respond with 204 and an empty body.